rtahmasbi/Causality/README.md

 ## Effects of Causes and Causes of Effects
 A nice paper published in 2022: [Link](https://www.annualreviews.org/doi/abs/10.1146/annurev-statistics-070121-061120)

-We describe and contrast two distinct problem areas for statistical causality: studying the likely effects of an intervention ("effects of causes"), and studying whether there is a causal link between the observed exposure and outcome in an individual case ("causes of effects").
+We describe and contrast two distinct problem areas for statistical causality:
+- studying the likely effects of an intervention (effects of causes), and
+- studying whether there is a causal link between the observed exposure and outcome in an individual case (causes of effects).

 ## Forecasting Causal Effects of Interventions versus Predicting Future Outcomes